chaosfang404/Coronary_snATAC/README.md

 note that the ATAC-seq peaks were located in the celltype_peaks/ folder.
 Users could change the parameter SMC in the above code to any other cell type listed, or customarize a peak files in the similar format for users' own data and run the pipeline in a similar way.

-## 4. Overlap of coronary artery scATAC peaks with CAD GWAS data, calculation of chromatin accessibility QTLs
+## 4. Overlap of coronary artery snATAC peaks with CAD GWAS data, calculation of chromatin accessibility QTLs

 All the scripts for the variant scoring analysis were included in the 4_RASQUAL_caQTL/ folder.